jmdeldin/deld.in/projects/nlp-spam.md

 database of biomimetic solutions.
 Members can create a profile, comment on articles, create and read articles, and participate in forums.
-Unfortunately, spammers take advantage of the open user registration and inundate the site with illegitimate accounts, such as the one shown in Fig.~\ref{fig:spam-profile}.
+Unfortunately, spammers take advantage of the open user registration and inundate the site with illegitimate accounts, such as the one shown above.
 Since the site opened in November 2008, the staff detected nearly 20,000 spam profiles, in contrast to almost 9,000 legitimate profiles (as of November 28, 2012).
 The site has coped with a few heuristics tools that check for links and HTML, but they are run only to detect profiles -- a human still inspects and bans users.

 ### What was the assignment?